TimothyOwen/IMS-Starter/README.md

 ### Coding Style Tests

 Static code analysis is conducted through Sonarqube.

+To run the static code analysis install Sonarqube, then navigate to the `src` folder and run the following command:

+` mvn sonar:sonar -Dsonar.host.url=http://localhost:9000 -Dsonar.login=admin -Dsonar.password=admin`

 ## Built With